mlverse/lang/README.md

 As you can imagine, the quality of translation will mostly depend on the LLM being used.
-This solution is meant to be as helpful as possible, but acknowledging that at this stage of LLMs, only a human curated translation will be the best solution.
-Having said that, I believe that even an imperfect translation could go a long way with someone who is struggling to understand how to use a specific function in a package, and may also struggle with the English language.
+This solution is meant to be as helpful as possible, but we acknowledge that at this stage of LLMs, only a human curated translation will be the best solution.
+Having said that, I believe that even an imperfect translation could go a long way with someone who is struggling to understand how to use a specific function in a package and may also struggle with the English language.

 ### Debug